 What Is Multidisciplinary Care for Mesothelioma?

-Multidisciplinary care means a team works together to treat mesothelioma.
-Specialists collaborate to design a personalized treatment plan for you.
+Multidisciplinary care means a team of specialists works together to treat mesothelioma.
+They collaborate to design a personalized treatment plan for you.
 Doctors from various fields can provide this type of care when they meet regularly to discuss your individualized care.

 1. A multidisciplinary team is different from a general oncology team.
 It includes experts from many fields.